 How do I control my hotel’s price disparities?
 When I achieve it, which results should I expect?

 It requires the implementation of an internal procedure, perseverance and determination.
-We will analyse the key points as well as their results in another post.
+We analyse the key points as well as their results in another post.

 In online distribution, controlling the price of your rooms is vital and the first step to take if you want to empower your direct channel.
 It’s the first subject you need to pass.
 Without it, everything that you do afterwards (investments in marketing, chatbots or social networks) will have a much lower effect.
 It’s like wanting to get a university degree without having been to primary school.